 Resilient ISAM file options.
 A resilient ISAM file creation option enables you to detect file corruption and recover from it.
 A new isutl option will automatically detect and repair just those files that are corrupt.

 The Ability to rebuild in-use ISAM files (using coordinated locking) with a new isutl option.
 Exclusive access to your files is no longer required.

 Improved ISAM file reliability and performance enable you to move closer to 24×7 computing.

 Significant isutl performance improvements.
 Rebuilds are up to 10 times faster.
-(In testing, the rebuild time for one 20-GB file (with 8 keys and using SSD disks and an 8 core CPU) went from 40 minutes down to 5 minutes!)
+In testing, the rebuild time for one 20-GB file (with 8 keys and using SSD disks and an 8 core CPU) went from 40 minutes down to 5 minutes!

 Traditional Synergy Enhancements